gpucce/scaling2_experiments/README.md

   ...
 ```

-this will create to files:
+this will create two files:
- - The experiments_list file `exps_list.txt` holds
+ - An experiments list file `exps_list.txt` which holds
 all the commands needed to run the experiments;
  - A sbatch script file `sbatch_script.sbatch`, that will start a slurm job array with as many experiments as there are pairs of datasets/models in `experiments.yaml` file.